-Any member of the University faculty, student body or staff using University roadways or parking spaces at any time on campus property must register his/her/their vehicle with campus safety.
+All members of the University faculty, student body or staff using University roadways or parking spaces at any time on campus property must register their vehicle with campus safety.

 Faculty and staff will register vehicles annually between August 1 and the first day of classes in the fall semester.
 The availability of student parking permits will be announced prior to the start of the fall and spring semesters by way of email from campus safety.